hlelo101/Simple-online-notepad/README.md

-# Simple-online-notepad
+# Simple online notepad
-A very simple online notepad
+A very simple online notepad that allows you to type text and save it as a text file